pierodesenzi/pismo_exercise/README.md

 > This API uses UUIDs (e.g. `550e8400-e29b-41d4-a716-446655440000`) which are cryptographically unpredictable
 > and eliminate enumeration attacks.
 Production systems should also enforce authorization checks so users
 > can only access their own resources.

+> **Security Note:** Database credentials (`postgres` / `password`) are hardcoded in `application.properties`
+> and `docker-compose.yml` for simplicity — this project is an exercise meant to be easy to run locally.
+> Production systems should never embed credentials in source code.
+Instead, use cluster secrets
+> (e.g. Kubernetes Secrets, AWS Secrets Manager, HashiCorp Vault) and inject them as environment variables
+> at runtime.

 ## API Endpoints